-Diplomas Now high schools operates a "double dose" curriculum system for students who need additional support in reading and/or mathematics.
-TDHS provides teachers with a research-based, structured curriculum for reading and math double dose courses in the 9th, 10th, and 11th grade.
-The purpose of these double dose courses is both to teach students necessary academic skills and strategies while increasing math and reading levels prior to core academic work.
-Students enrolled in double dose courses will focus on filling in conceptual and skills gaps prior to taking a required core academic course and engage in guided and independent practice that will build core academic skills.
-All students enrolled in a TDHS double dose course at the 9th, 10th, or 11th grade level will take all required academic course work such as English I and Algebra I with the same highly qualified content area teacher who taught the TDHS course.
+TDHS operates a "double dose" curriculum system for students who need additional support in reading and/or mathematics.
+TDHS provides teachers with a research-based, structured curriculum for reading and math double dose courses in the 9th, 10th, and 11th grades.
+The purpose of these double dose courses is to teach students necessary academic skills and strategies while increasing math and reading levels before they get to their core academic courses.
+Students enrolled in double dose courses will focus on filling conceptual and skills gaps before taking a required core academic course and engage in guided and independent practice that will build core academic skills.
+All students enrolled in a TDHS double dose course in 9th, 10th, or 11th grades will take all required academic courses, such as English I and Algebra I with the same highly qualified content area teacher who taught the TDHS course.

-Prior to the start of the 9th grade year, all students will be required to take the Gates-MacGinitie Reading Test (GMRT) and the math portion of the Comprehensive Test of Basic Skills (CTBS).
-TDHS uses these test scores, along with secondary indicators such as EXPLORE, ITBS, and prior elementary assessments, to determine what level of support each individual student will need in math and reading.
-Students testing at the 7th grade level or lower in math and/or reading and who have demonstrated academic skills gaps in elementary school, will be enrolled in TDHS double-dose courses in math and/or reading during the first semester of the 9th grade year.
-Students enrolled in double-dose courses will take the GMRT and/or CTBS again at the mid-point and end of the school year to gauge students' progress in math and/or reading and determine future supports.
-Students who demonstrate a skills gap of two years lag in math and/or reading at the end of the 9th grade year will be enrolled in TDHS double dose courses during the 10th grade year, and will be tested again at both the mid-point and end of the 10th grade year.
-Students who continue to demonstrate a skills gap of two years or more at the end of the 10th grade year will be enrolled in the 11th grade TDHS double dose courses during the first semester of their junior year.
+Before the start of ninth grade, all students will be required to take the Gates-MacGinitie Reading Test (GMRT) and the math portion of the Comprehensive Test of Basic Skills (CTBS).
+TDHS uses these test scores, along with secondary indicators such as EXPLORE, ITBS, and elementary assessments, to determine what level of support each student will need in math and reading.
+Students testing at seventh grade or lower in math and/or reading and who have demonstrated academic skills gaps in elementary school, will be enrolled in TDHS double dose courses in math and/or reading during the first semester of ninth grade.
+Students enrolled in double dose courses will take the GMRT and/or CTBS again at the midpoint and end of the school year to gauge their progress in math and/or reading and determine future supports.
+Students who demonstrate a skills gap of two years lag in math and/or reading at the end of ninth grade will be enrolled in TDHS double dose courses during the 10th grade year, and will be tested again at both the mid-point and end of 10th grade.
+Students who continue to demonstrate a similar skills gap at the end of 10th grade will be enrolled in the 11th grade double dose courses during the first semester of their junior year.
 Teachers and administrators may also use secondary indicators such as PLAN, EXPLORE, and course-specific assessments to determine an individual student's need for double dosing.

-Figure 1 demonstrates the decision making processes employed by CTDHS staff to make determinations regarding course placement for students.
+Figure 1 demonstrates the decision-making processes employed by staff to make determinations regarding course placement for students.

-Figure 1: Course placement decision making process for Mathematics and Reading and that student is on/above grade level
+Figure 1: Course placement decision-making process for Mathematics and Reading

-The ninth grade double-dose curriculum features Transition to Advanced Mathematics and Strategic Reading courses.
-These first -semester courses prepare students for Algebra I and English I, respectively.
-The ninth grade curriculum also features a Freshman Seminar course in which students learn the importance of credits, effective social and study skills, keyboarding and basic computer literacy, and engage in college and career awareness activities.
+The ninth grade double dose curriculum features Transition to Advanced Mathematics and Strategic Reading courses.
+These first-semester courses prepare students for Algebra I and English I, respectively.
+The ninth- grade curriculum also features a Freshman Seminar course in which students learn the importance of credits, effective social and study skills, keyboarding and basic computer literacy, and engage in college and career awareness activities.

-The tenth-grade double-dose courses are Reading and Writing in Your Career and Geometry Foundations.
-The eleventh-grade double-dose courses are College Prep Reading and Writing and Algebra II Foundations.
-The English curriculum across all grades is further supported through Student Team Literature and Talent Development Writing, which provide curriculum materials and instructional processes to enhance student engagement and learning.
-The instructional practices implemented in the first semester double dose courses will continue to be utilized during instruction in the second semester standards-based core courses.
+The tenth-grade double dose courses are Reading and Writing in Your Career and Geometry Foundations.
+The eleventh-grade courses are College Prep Reading and Writing and Algebra II Foundations.
+The English curriculum across all grades is further supported through Student Team Literature and Talent Development Writing, which provide materials and instructional processes to enhance student engagement and learning.
+The instructional practices implemented in the first semester double dose courses will continue to be used during instruction in the second semester standards-based core courses.